-Through my practice, I work with individuals who recently loss a spouse.
-It’s difficult to watch someone struggle with grief while having to face the realities of their finances.
+Through my practice, I work with individuals who recently lost their spouse.
+It’s difficult to watch someone struggle with grief while facing the realities of their financial situation.

 For those needing to re-enter the workplace after losing a spouse, here are four steps to take to find additional income:

-1- Work with your CFP® to identify how much income you need to generate.
+1- Work with your CFP® to identify how much income you need to continue your lifestyle.

-2- List all skills you have and nonprofit work you’ve accomplished over the past ten years.
+2- List all of your skills and nonprofit work you’ve accomplished over the past years.
 Be specific using numbers to indicate how many people were on the committee and how much your budget was for the event.

 3- Reach out to friends and family with specifics of what you need (from #1) and what you can do (from #2).